letStayFoolish/stick-to-it-next/README.md

 ### Prerequisites

-To run this application locally, you need to have Yarn installed on your machine.
-For those new to Yarn, please refer to [Yarn's official documentation](https://classic.yarnpkg.com/en/docs/getting-started) for installation instructions.
+To run this application locally, you need to have `npm` installed on your machine.
+For those new to npm, please refer to [npm's official documentation](https://docs.npmjs.com/) for installation instructions.

 ### Environment Setup